How long has YouthWorks existed?

 What are the dates of employment?

 In 2019, the dates for full-summer employment are May 25-August 7, 2019.
 YouthWorks may also be hiring a small number of staff to be starting in June.
-Site Directors have a required weekend training in Minneapolis in late spring, from May 23-25, 2019.
+Site Directors will arrive early to training, so their session of employment will be May 23-August 7, 2019.

 How much will I get paid?